permutive/bunnycdn_exporter/README.md

-# HAProxy Exporter for Prometheus
+# BunnyCDN Exporter for Prometheus

 This is a simple server that scrapes BunnyCDN stats and exports them via HTTP for Prometheus consumption.